-Course type, scope and the method: Course type: Lecture / Practice Recommended course-load (hours):

-Per week: 2 / 2 Per study period: 28 / 28 Course method: present
+Course type, scope and the method: Course type: Lecture / Practice Recommended course-load (hours): Per week: 2 / 2 Per study period: 28 / 28

 Active participation on practicals, including successful solving of the assigned numerical examples.
 Passing the continual testing.

 To absolve the final written test with at least 50% of the maximal score.